-Integration with Kong Gateway allows PingAuthorize to handle the complexities of attribute-based access control and dynamic authorization, making it easier for you to control access to your API resources.
+Integration with Kong Gateway allows PingAuthorize to handle the complexities of attribute-based access control and dynamic authorization, making it easier for you to control access to your application programming interface (API) resources.
 Instead of configuring policies multiple times, deploy the Kong Gateway integration once and manage your policy rules in PingAuthorize.